eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - the above possibilities are independent from the possibility of a PID, QEAA, PuB-EAA, or EAA Provider, to revoke the attestations that they have issued to an Wallet Unit.

 - The security provided by the Wallet Unit is relying on the Wallet Secure Cryptographic Device and its Wallet Secure Cryptographic Application.
-In the architecture overview ([Section 6.1](#61-overview), figure 6) it is explained that multiple solutions are available for implementation, such as Remote Wallet Secure Cryptographic Device, Local External Wallet Secure Cryptographic Device, Local Wallet Secure Cryptographic Device and / or a Hybrid architecture.
+In the architecture overview ([Section 6.1](#61-overview), Figure 6) it is explained that multiple solutions are available for implementation, such as Remote Wallet Secure Cryptographic Device, Local External Wallet Secure Cryptographic Device, Local Wallet Secure Cryptographic Device and / or a Hybrid architecture.

-#### 4.4.4 Person Identification Data (PID)
+#### 4.6.4 Person Identification Data (PID)

 In the context of the EUDI Wallet ecosystem, a PID begins its lifecycle when being issued to a Wallet Unit.
 Please note that this means that the management of attributes in the Authentic Source (adhering to national structures and attribute definitions) is outside of the scope of the ARF.